simonmichael/games/README.md

   Follow-on lines will be silently ignored.

 **Avoiding apparent hang when ghc is installed on first run**\
-add `--verbosity=info` to stack options line to show ghc install progress (but this also shows unwanted "resolver" output on every run.
+Add `--verbosity=info` to stack options line to show ghc install progress (but this also shows unwanted "resolver" output on every run.
 `--verbosity=warning` hides that, but still shows package install progress.
 `--verbosity=error` hides that too.)

 **Avoiding recompilation delay on every run**\
-use `script --compile` in stack options line
+Use `script --compile` in stack options line

-**Recompiling with full optimisation, accepting greater recompilation delay**\
-use `script --optimize` instead of `script --compile`
+(or `script --optimize`, which might take longer and/or run faster).

 **Running stack script in threaded mode when using packages that require this**\
 (ansi-terminal-game, etc.):  add `--ghc-options=-threaded` to stack options line